jacksonloper/bardensr/README.md

 - Correct vignetting artifacts in an imagestack.
 - Stitch several imagestacks together from different fields of view.
 - Find affine transformation of an imagestack so that for each frame the same voxel corresponds to the same physical location in the tissue.
+- Attempt to reconstruct cell morphology from a density.

 ## How do I use it?